Skip to main content

 Global Insurance Market Index

-Global Insurance Market Index fourth quarter 2024
+Global Insurance Market Index first quarter 2026

 Global composite insurance rate change